marmelab/react-admin/UPGRADE.md

 );
 ```

+## Data providers should support two more types for bulk actions

+The `List` component now support bulk actions.
+The consequence is that data providers should support them too.
+We introduced two new types: `DELETE_MANY` and `UPDATE_MANY`.

+Both will be called with an `ids` property in their params containing an array of resource ids.
+In addition, `UPDATE_MANY` will also get a `data` property in its params defining how to update the resources.

+Please refer to the `dataProvider` documentation for more information.

 ## react-admin addon packages renamed with ra prefix and moved into root repository

 `aor-graphql` `aor-realtime` and `aor-dependent-input` packages have been migrated into the main `react-admin` repository and renamed with the new prefix.
 Besides, `aor-graphql-client` and `aor-graphql-client-graphcool` follow the new dataProvider packages naming.